Requirements for Proposals

 - You can begin filling out the form and save at any point for completion at a later date, but you must submit the form on or before September 25, 2020 in order for your proposal to be considered for review.

 - Serving beer during a presentation is welcome, but is not necessary, and should only be done as it relates to your topic.

 - Presentations are typically 45-50 minutes long and should allow for questions at the end.
 The Homebrew con Seminar Selection committee welcomes alternate formats for presenting your seminar content, and you will have the opportunity ot indicate this on the proposal application.

 - Seminar presenters are given one complimentary full conference registration.

 The AHA is accepting seminar proposals for all topics related to homebrewing, craft beer, and beer culture.
-Seminars will be presented in one of thirteen different tracks.
+Seminars will be presented in one of nine different tracks.
 Please choose the track that best fits the content of your seminar when submitting your proposal: